 I remembered to watch the light on the pen, not the light on the fabric, and was able to hit the line even when I couldn't see it.
 I think I should have put another book under the laser level.

 There was a tad more than thirty-five inches of edge beyond the mark on the edge, so I measured thirty-five inches from each of the two marks that defined the first long, long line

 Then I wondered how to divide up the large triangle above the second long, long line.
 Measuring along the edge would be easy, but the cut end was very irregular, and I didn't want to draw a thread across it.
-The big red rectangle was still in plain sight: I could put one leg -- the leg with the broken corner -- against the laser-drawn line, and make dots at the unbroken corner.
+The big red triangle was still in plain sight: I could put one leg —the leg with the broken corner— against the laser-drawn line, and make dots at the unbroken corner.